Concrete: Cement

-Concrete and climate change mitigation
+Climate change mitigation

 Reducing the cement clinker content might have positive effects on the environmental life-cycle assessment of concrete.
 Some research work on reducing the cement clinker content in concrete has already been carried out.
 However, there exist different research strategies.
 Often replacement of some clinker for large amounts of slag or fly ash was investigated based on conventional concrete technology.
 This could lead to a waste of scarce raw materials such as slag and fly ash.
 The aim of other research activities is the efficient use of cement and reactive materials like slag and fly ash in concrete based on a modified mix design approach.

-An environmental investigation found that the embodied carbon of a precast concrete facade can be reduced by 50% when using the presented fiber reinforced high performance concrete in place of typical reinforced concrete cladding.
+The embodied carbon of a precast concrete facade can be reduced by 50% when using the presented fiber reinforced high performance concrete in place of typical reinforced concrete cladding.
 Studies have been conducted about commercialization of low-carbon concretes.
 Life cycle assessment (LCA) of low-carbon concrete was investigated according to the ground granulated blast-furnace slag (GGBS) and fly ash (FA) replacement ratios.
 Global warming potential (GWP) of GGBS decreased by 1.1 kg CO2 eq/m3, while FA decreased by 17.3 kg CO2 eq/m3 when the mineral admixture replacement ratio was increased by 10%.
 This study also compared the compressive strength properties of binary blended low-carbon concrete according to the replacement ratios, and the applicable range of mixing proportions was derived.

-Researchers at University of Auckland are working on utilizing biochar in concrete applications to reduce carbon emissions during concrete production and to improve strength.

-Concrete and climate change adaptation
+Climate change adaptation

 High-performance building materials will be particularly important for enhancing resilience, including for flood defenses and critical-infrastructure protection.
 Risks to infrastructure and cities posed by extreme weather events are especially serious for those places exposed to flood and hurricane damage, but also where residents need protection from extreme summer temperatures.
 Traditional concrete can come under strain when exposed to humidity and higher concentrations of atmospheric CO2.
 While concrete is likely to remain important in applications where the environment is challenging, novel, smarter and more adaptable materials are also needed.